Linear Integration Setup

 - Configure team keys so Linear IDs don't collide with Jira keys.

-- Write acceptance criteria as a bulleted list in the issue (or its PRD) for the
+- Write acceptance criteria as a bulleted list in the issue (or its PRD) for the most accurate checklist.

 - Put the issue ID in the PR title for visibility and reliable detection.

-- Use a service-account API key for org-wide setups so write-back authorship is
+- Use a service-account API key for org-wide setups so write-back authorship is neutral.

-- Keep the key secret — never commit it; rotate periodically.
+- Keep the key secret: never commit it; rotate periodically.

 Security